 During a thread lift, the surgeon inserts sutures through the skin and into tissue with attached bi-directional cones.
 These cones grab the tissue just below the skin’s surface and pull it into an elevated, more youthful position.
 Theoretically, the cones hold the tissue in place even as the sutures and cones dissolve.

 What attracts patients to the thread lift is the promise of a facelift alternative that doesn’t require incisions and involves minimal downtime.
 Because it’s minimally invasive, a thread lift is an in-office procedure performed using only a local anesthetic.
-However, in my experience, the recovery time from a thread lift is not necessarily shorter than that from a lower facelift or necklift, in terms of feeling ready to go back to work or to socialize.
+However, in my experience, the recovery time from a thread lift is not necessarily shorter than that from a lower facelift or neck lift, in terms of feeling ready to go back to work or to socialize.
+In contrast, you can see in the before-and-after pictures to the right the beautiful results of a facelift and neck lift.

 Why is a surgical facelift more effective?

-I recommend that patients do their homework before making a decision about any cosmetic procedure, including consulting with more than 1 surgeon and looking for reviews about specific techniques.
+I recommend that patients do their homework before making a decision about any cosmetic procedure, including consulting with more than one surgeon and looking for reviews about specific techniques.
 One good resource is RealSelf, where you can read what actual patients say.
-Only 57% of patients on RealSelf say the thread lift is worth it, compared to 95% for a surgical facelift.
+Only 78% of patients on RealSelf say the thread lift is worth it, compared to 94% for a surgical facelift.
 Also, look at a surgeon’s before-and-after photo gallery showing the types of results that can be expected.